October 15, 2025

 - ResMan Review, Sherie W, Property Manager.

-Innago caught my attention for one major reason—it's completely free to use.
-Honestly, I was intrigued by the idea of getting a rental property management tool without a subscription fee since most of tools came with a hefty tag.
+Innago caught my attention for one major reason: it's completely free to use.
+Honestly, I was intrigued by the idea of getting a rental property management tool without a subscription fee since most of the tools came with a hefty tag.

 I was pleasantly surprised by how much value it offers despite the zero-cost entry.
 Every feature that I saw in other tools, such as invoice automation, late fees, online leasing, document storage, financial tracking and reporting, maintenance work order tracking, and communication, was free of cost in Innago.

-The only two charges I saw were for tenant screening and online rent payments charges vis ACH and credit card.
+The only two charges I saw were for tenant screening and online rent payment charges via ACH and credit card.
 What's most notable about this is that Innago also gives the option to incur the charges themselves.
 The transparency in these charges is what impressed me the most.

 The ability to customize lease and other documents and have them signed smoothly is really nice.
-I also like that they have a nice phone app for both landlord and tenant like Entrata.
-And their integration with Quickbooks is a life-saver to keep track of accounts.
+I also appreciate that they offer a convenient phone app for both landlords and tenants, similar to Entrata.
+And their integration with QuickBooks is a lifesaver for keeping track of accounts.

 Now, there were a few things in Innago that could be improved.
 Some reviewers on G2 mentioned that they couldn't figure out how to set up short-term rent collecting.
 The only options are fixed leases or month-to-month.
-Also, a few users wished the lease editor was a little easier to use, as it can get a little tedious to get the formatting correct.
+Also, a few users wished the lease editor were a little easier to use.

 However, these issues don't diminish Innago's usefulness.
 And honestly, given that the tool is practically free, it's a fantastic choice for independent landlords and people managing a smaller number of units.